nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 - Ensure they call the correct `targetContract` on the correct `chainId`.
 - Provide the results of the target contract function, ABI-encoded as bytes, and extra data from the revert error to the callback function, ensuring that the callback can properly validate the results if needed.
-- The https://onchain-redirect.eth url is not intented to be used as an endpoint.
-Clients should not try to resolve the domain.
+- If there are more than one URL in the `urls` of the OffchainLookup of ERC-3668, that containt the `onchain-redirect` paramter, it may introduce a conflict between parameters, and none of the url parameters should not be used for this ERC.

 ## Copyright